ericktokuda/ericktokuda/README.md

 Our project, called BYTEOVER2 won the Twilio hack at the  [Global AI NYC 2017](https://devpost.com/software/byteover2/).
 In it, [Twilio](https://www.twilio.com/docs/sms/quickstart/python#set-up-a-twilio-messaging-service) is used as a front end interface to users, capturing both SMS and voice communication which is passed to a Flask backend running on Amazon EC2.
 The backend server is responsible for querying Microsoft Azure for speech to text and sentiment analysis, and implements logic for selecting the appropriate text response or mixing the appropriate music with the user's recorded voice according to their emotional valence.
 Twilio is again used to serve the [text](https://www.twilio.com/docs/sms/quickstart/python#set-up-a-twilio-messaging-service) / [audio](https://azure.microsoft.com/en-us/services/cognitive-services/speech-services/) back to the user.
 All operation occur synchronously.

-The source code is available at [Github](https://github.com/chuckyee/byteover2).
+The source code is available [here](https://github.com/chuckyee/byteover2).

 {{< figure src="/images/cloudserv_byteover2.jpg" alt="Missing image." position="center" style="border-radius: 8px;" caption="Our winner project, byteover2.">}}